rclee33/lee-assessment/content.md

 You'll share your edits using GitHub.
 Create a new GitHub repository with the ([Content](#content)) snippet as the first commit.
 Make a branch and open a Pull Request (PR) for your edits.
 Once you're finished with your edits, send the PR link to the HashiCorp recruiter.

+**Note:** Please do not fork the original assignment repository.
+Instead, make a copy of all files, create your own repository, and submit a Pull Request for your own project.
+Do not merge the Pull Request.

 Construct your PR to teach the author:
 - Make atomic commits.
 - Write your commit messages to show your rationale for edits.